AcheronProject/AcheronDocs/_build/html/_sources/overview.rst.txt

 Overview
 ******************

-The Acheron project is a group of keyboard Printed Circuit Boards (PCBs) designed by Álvaro "Gondolindrim" Volpato with collaborators Felipe "MrKeebs" Gonçalves, Raphael "ArcticFox" Hochheim and Steve from WoodCables.
+The **Acheron Project** is a group of keyboard Printed Circuit Boards (PCBs) designed by Álvaro "Gondolindrim" Volpato with collaborators.

 The aim of the project is to build a database of freely available keyboard PCBs that comply with Open-Source Hardware principles.
+Many features, characteristics, components are community-driven and feedback is highly appreciated.

 Codenames and standard naming
 -----------------------------